mariuszbyahoo/CrossNCircle-Gumoku/README.md

 +
 AI will block you, when the two states occurs:
 1) There's only one move to achieve victory
-2) There are 3 same figures in one of the four directions.
+2) There are 3 same figures in one of the eight directions.

 +
 When the whole map will be full of a figures then game'll be finished as a Draw.